-Woodstock is in for a big surprise next year when two of its pubs reopen with a new look, exciting menu, recently appointed executive chef, and contemporary vibe.
+Woodstock is in for a big surprise next year when two of its pubs reopen with a new look, exciting menu, recently appointed executive chef, and a contemporary vibe.

 Headed up by director Chris Brewster, who has recruited general manager Rich Gibbs and executive chef Mike Wallis, the trio form a dream team who aim to bring the two sites back to life.